Penetration-free Solid-Fluid Interaction on Shells and Rods: Related Work

 \subsection{Contact Handling}

 Building physically plausible contact models has been extensively investigated in mechanics, robotics, and computer graphics \cite{andrews2022contact,brogliato1999nonsmooth}.
 Following \cite{baraff1991coping}, rigid-body contacts are often formulated as constraint-based linear complementarity problems (LCP) \cite{stewart2000implicit,kaufman2008staggered,baraff1994fast} solved with projected Gauss-Seidel (PGS).
 A similar formulation is by using the quadratic programming (QP) model \cite{redon2002fast,renouf2005conjugate,macklin2020primal}, which can benefit from more flexible and efficient solving techniques, such as projected gradient descent \cite{mazhar2015using} and the augmented Lagrangian method \cite{takahashi2021frictionalmonolith}.
 For elastic solids, LCP-based and QP-based contact handling formulations are also popular, supplemented with penalty-based methods on resolving contact forces \cite{bridson2002robust,tang2012continuous,xu2014implicit}.
-While traditional methods tend to model contact based on approximated constraints with signed distances or volumes, a group of recently proposed approaches originating from the incremental potential contact (IPC) \cite{li2020incremental} model have shown better robustness and accuracy using precisely calculated unsigned distances.
-By smoothly approximating contact as a conservative force with a barrier potential, IPC offers controllable efficiency-accuracy tradeoff and guarantees penetration-free and algorithmic convergence for general contacts of rigid bodies \cite{ferguson2021intersection}, codimensional solids \cite{li2020codimensional}, reduced deformable objects \cite{lan2021medial}, stiff materials \cite{lan2022affine}, embedded interfaces \cite{zhao2022barrier}, hybrid multibody systems \cite{chen2022unified}, and FEM-SPH coupled domains \cite{xie2023contact}.
-However, this idea has not yet been adapted to Eulerian fluids, due to the lack of explicit surface representations.
+While traditional methods typically enforce contact via approximate constraints based on signed distances or volume overlap, recent approaches derived from the incremental potential contact (IPC) model \cite{li2020incremental} have demonstrated substantially improved robustness and accuracy by relying on geometrically exact unsigned distances.
+IPC formulates contact as a conservative barrier potential embedded within an incremental energy minimization framework, converting non-penetration and frictional interactions into smooth, differentiable terms that integrate seamlessly with standard implicit time stepping.
+Built on this formulation, IPC has been extended to rigid bodies \cite{ferguson2021intersection}, codimensional solids \cite{li2020codimensional}, reduced deformable objects \cite{lan2021medial}, stiff materials \cite{lan2022affine}, embedded interfaces \cite{zhao2022barrier}, hybrid multibody systems \cite{chen2022unified}, FEM-SPH coupled domains \cite{xie2023contact} FEM-MPM coupled systems \cite{xuan2024duo}.
+However, this idea has not yet been extended to Eulerian fluid formulations.
+In contrast, our method accommodates the coupling between Lagrangian solids and Eulerian fluids within a unified framework.